 Search engines are probably the most common way that users look for and find information on the Web.
 The user selects a search engine and enters a query or a search term.
 Studies of public Web searching indicate that most queries are short and relatively simple.
 Users do not normally modify or develop their queries.
 It also seems that they do not use the advanced features of search engines.

-Some of the features available in major search engines are summarised in the Search Engine Features Chart developed by the Search Engine Showdown website.
+Some of the features available in major search engines are summarised in the Search Tools Chart developed by the Infopeople website.

 Using search engine features

 Most search engines work best with carefully chosen keywords, rather than a typed question.
 For example, consider the question that you want an answer to, and then describe it in up to four or five focused terms to drill down to the most relevant results.
 Phrases can be entered in quotation marks in the search box, eg 'systematic review' or 'palliative care'.